Resources on tuna stocks

 - Information and monitoring best practices for tropical tuna purse-seine fisheries relative to MSC standard, ISSF, 2020

 - Status of the world fisheries for tuna, ISSF, 2020

 - Effective fisheries management instrumental in improving fish stock status, by Ray Hilborn and others, PNAS, January 2020

-- Estimates of the number of FADs active and FAD deployments per vessel in the WCPO, by Lauriane Escalle, Stephen Brouwer, Graham Pilling, and the PNA Office, WCPCF Scientific Committee, August 2018
+- Estimates of the number of FADs active and FAD deployments per vessel in the WCPO, by Lauriane Escalle, Stephen Brouwer, Graham Pilling, and the PNA Office, WCPFC Scientific Committee, August 2018

 - International Seafood Sustainability Foundation (ISSF) report, Status of the world fisheries for tuna, also known as the “Status of the stocks” report, is published several times a year.
 The report provides information on the status of tuna stocks as well as on bycatch and mitigation issues in tuna fisheries.
 It also reviews programs by regional fisheries management organisations (RFMOs) to manage tuna and related species.
 There is an interactive tool to visualise certain data from the status report.